-The image that takes the form of a spontaneous gesture in the Japanese painter is broken down in Mondrian and arranged in a complex pattern of forms that are developed, juxtaposed, and finally brought together.
+The spontaneous gesture of the Japanese painter is broken down in Mondrian’s composition and arranged in a complex pattern of forms that are developed, juxtaposed, and finally brought together.
 We could say that the western painter seeks to break the spontaneous gesture down into a succession of considered moments.
 Both are sacred visions of life, but the Japanes work tends toward a mystical and absolute mode of expression while Broadway Boogie Woogie endeavors to organize itself, to explain itself, and to assume the relative nature always possessed by our fragmented experience of reality.

 I wish to make it clear that the spontaneity I am talking about corresponds to the most advanced stage of a long and patient exercise of discipline that must be completed before you can let go without missing the “target”.

 This is what Matisse writes about spontaneity: “Novice painters think they are painting from the heart.
 Artists at the peak of their development also think they are painting from their heart, but they alone are right, because the training and discipline they have imposed upon themselves enable them to accept its impulses.”

 Another example of true abstract painting (even though the title could prove misleading here too) is a work that Matisse produced in 1953.
 I refer to a cutout or papier découpé: paper colored by the artist (or his assistant, to be more precise) then cut out in accordance with compositional requirements and glued onto canvas.